 The Norwegian Energy Act is based on the principle that electricity production and trading should be market-based, while grid operations are strictly regulated.
 The power market ensures that effective use of resources and reasonable prices on electricity.
 Electricity transmission and distribution is a natural monopoly, and not subject to competition.

-Electricity is different from other goods in that it cannot easily be stored.
-There must therefore always be an exact balance between generation and consumption.
+Electricity differs from other goods in the regard that it cannot easily be stored.
+There must always be an exact balance between generation and consumption.
 In the wholesale market, prices are determined for each separate hour of the following 24-hour period, based on bids and offers from many different participants, and given the availability of grid capacity.
-This short-term market adjustment ensures that the lowest-cost production resources are used first.
+This short-term market adjustment ensures that the production resources with the lowest cost are used first.
 Electricity prices also provide investment signals because they indicate where there may be a power supply deficit.

-Norway introduced market-based power trading as long ago as 1991.
-Instead of planning a gradual transition to market-based solutions, as many European countries have done, Norway organised the changeover so that in principle, the market was open to all customers from the very beginning.
-Norway was the first country to provide universal market access.
+Norway introduced market-based power trading in 1991.
+Instead of planning a gradual transition to market-based solutions, as many European countries did, Norway opened the market to all customers from the very beginning.
+Hence, Norway was the first country to provide universal market access.

 The power exchange Statnett Marked AS (now Nord Pool AS) became an important element of the market.
 Even before this, fluctuating hydropower production in different parts of the country created a need for market-based solutions and electricity trading.
 In 1971, Norwegian producers established a power exchange for spot power (known as Samkjøringen).
 Samkjøringen was formalised as early as 1931, and was a result of many years of cooperation and power exchange between power plants.